 Flutist Leslie Stroud, active as both an orchestral and chamber musician throughout the United States, is dedicated to bringing audiences music ranging from that of the 18th and 19th centuries played on historic, period flutes to adventurous works by composers of our own time on modern day flutes.

-Noted by the the New Bedford Standard Times for her “virtuosity” and “excellent solo flute work,” Ms. Stroud has appeared with the New Bedford Symphony Orchestra, Opera North, the Plymouth Philharmonic, the Annapolis Symphony Orchestra, the Savannah Symphony Orchestra, the Baltimore Chamber Orchestra, the New Bedford Festival Theater Orchestra, the Buzzards Bay Musicfest, the Tri-County Symphonic Band, and the San Francisco Concerto Orchestra.
-As a chamber musician, she has performed with the Peabody Wind Quintet, Concert Artists of New England, Sterling String Quartet, and Trinity Chamber Concerts.
-Regularly presenting adventurous duo works for flute and piano, Ms. Stroud and pianist Matthew Odell’s performances together include Dartmouth College, the Opera House at Booth Bay Harbor, Pentangle Arts Classical Series, ArtisTreeCommunity Arts Center and Gallery, the Eliot Church of South Natick (Boston), Plymouth State University, and in residence as Tomlinson Fellows at Tabor Academy.
+Noted by American Record Guide for her “rich, velvety sound” and “command of all the difficulties,” and the New Bedford Standard Times for her “virtuosity” and “excellent solo flute work,” Ms. Stroud has appeared with the New Bedford Symphony Orchestra, Opera North, the Southern Vermont Lyric Theatre, the Plymouth Philharmonic, the Annapolis Symphony Orchestra, the Savannah Symphony Orchestra, the Baltimore Chamber Orchestra, New Bedford Festival Theater Orchestra, the Buzzards Bay Musicfest, the Peabody Wind Quintet, and the San Francisco Concerto Orchestra.
+As a member of the Peabody Contemporary Music Ensemble, her performance of Paul Hindemith’s Hérodiade is housed in the United States Library of Congress.